tinomoser999/CR-10_Max-Firmware_upgrade_GUIDE/README.md

 Looking at the files I had kept, the link in the old word doc I downloaded from Tinymachines, I used [this LCD firmware set](http://insanityautomation.com/Firmware/Creality/SingleExtruderScreens_V2Rev1.1.7z).

 The LCD firmware I'm running is branded Tinymachines.
-That specific LCD-FW no longer exists, but I still have the file if you need it...
+That specific LCD-FW no longer exists.

 ### If you are flashing a new version of the mobo firmware, you definitely need a newer version of the LCD firmware